Lluís Juste de Nin: Career

 After the restoration of the Generalitat de Catalunya and ratification of the Spanish constitution of 1978, Juste de Nin was commissioned by the new Catalan Government to create a drawn character that, along with the texts of "Tísner", would form the basis of a campaign to normalise the Catalan language.
 The character he drew was La Norma.
 Through the 1980s, Juste de Nin contributed with a weekly page to the periodical magazine, Canigó in a series called Petant la xerrada which illustrated contemporary Catalan life.
 He signed these drawings, L’Esquerrà.

 Member of a family of artists and creators, in 2004 appeared his first graphic novel, "Els Nin.
 Memòries a llapis d'una família catalana", published by Planeta-Agostini and Columna.

 In 2006, Juste de Nin was commissioned to design the float for the "Three Kings Parade".
 The parade was dedicated to a "Year of the Book".
 On his float, a jubilant Don Quixote and Sancho stood surrounded by children holding giant crayons.

 The characters rode on a large book illustrated with Rocinante’s head.
 Juste de Nin was the costume designer for the September 2008 world premiere of the opera, La Celestina at the Teatro de la Zarzuela in Madrid.
 He was also a member of the Cercle Catalanista de l'Ateneu Barcelonès, of the Foundation Andreu Nin; a partner at Òmnium Cultural; and member of the Patronat of the National Museum of Art in Catalonia.

 In September 2008, he designed the costumes for the world premiere of the opera La Celestina by musician Joaquín Nin-Culmell, premiered at the Teatro de la Zarzuela in Madrid.
-He passed away on May 21, 2020 due to cancer.
+He died on May 21, 2020 due to cancer.